-Also, read food labels to see if a food contains fish ingredients.
-(Fish may be found in unexpected places, such as certain salad dressings or barbecue sauces, so read labels on all foods.)
-Manufacturers of foods sold in the United States must state in understandable language whether foods contain any of the top eight most common allergens, including fish.
+Always read food labels to see if a food contains fish.
+Manufacturers of foods sold in the United States must state whether foods contain any of the top eight most common allergens, including fish.
 The label should list "fish" in the ingredient list or say "Contains fish" after the list.

-Cross-contamination often happens in restaurants, which is where many people often mistakenly eat fish.
-This happens in kitchens when fish gets into a food product because the staff use the same surfaces, utensils (like knives, cutting boards, or pans), or oil to prepare both fish and other foods.
+Cross-contamination often happens in restaurants.
+In kitchens, fish can get into a food product because the staff use the same surfaces, utensils (like knives, cutting boards, or pans), or oil to prepare both fish and other foods.

-This is particularly common in seafood restaurants, so some people find it safer to simply avoid these restaurants altogether.
-Since fish is also used in a lot of Asian cooking, there's a risk of cross-contamination in Chinese, Vietnamese, Thai, or Japanese restaurants.
-When eating at restaurants, it may be best to avoid fried foods, since many places cook chicken, French fries, and fish in the same oil.
+This is particularly common in seafood restaurants, so some people find it safer to avoid these restaurants.
+Fish is also used in a lot of Asian cooking, so there's a risk of cross-contamination in Chinese, Vietnamese, Thai, or Japanese restaurants.
+When eating at restaurants, it may be best to avoid fried foods because many places cook chicken, French fries, and fish in the same oil.